openglobus/openglobus/README.md

-# OpenGlobus
+# Openglobus

 English | [简体中文](README_CN.md) | [Portuguese-BR](README_pt-BR.md)

-[OpenGlobus](http://www.openglobus.org/) is a javascript library designed to display interactive 3d maps and planets with map tiles, imagery and vector data, markers and 3d objects.
+[Openglobus](http://www.openglobus.org/) is a javascript library designed to display interactive 3d maps and planets with map tiles, imagery and vector data, markers and 3d objects.
 It uses the WebGL technology, open source and completely free.

-The OpenGlobus main goal is to make 3d map features fast, good lookin, user friendly and easy to implement in any related project.
+The Openglobus main goal is to make 3d map features fast, good lookin, user friendly and easy to implement in any related project.

 ## Getting Start